- Homosexuality

 In British Columbia, there are no laws restricting the discussion or promotion of LGBTQ+ topics.

-Right to change legal gender in British Columbia is legal, surgery not required.
+Right to change legal gender in British Columbia is legal, no restrictions.

 Current status